eea/raven-administration/guides/windows_iis_setup.md

 ### Install and build api

-Inside the `api`folder, create a virtual environment, activate it and istall packages
+Inside the `api`folder, create a virtual environment, activate it and install packages

 ```powershell
 python -m venv venv